UAE doctors warn of rise in flu cases among kids as schools reopen after winter break

 Dr Amr El Zawahry, consultant paediatrician at Medcare Royal Speciality Hospital, highlighted the importance of flu vaccinations, proper hand hygiene, and teaching children to cover their mouth and nose when coughing or sneezing.

-He also noted that children must be taught to cover their mouth and nose with either a tissue or their elbow when they are coughing or sneezing.
-"They should also be reminded to wash their hands immediately after coughing or sneezing," he added.
+He noted that children must be taught to cover their mouth and nose with either a tissue or their elbow when they are coughing or sneezing.
+"They should also be reminded to wash their hands immediately after coughing or sneezing," he said.

-He also advised parents to keep sick children at home to prevent the spread of the virus in schools.
+Dr Amr also advised parents to keep sick children at home to prevent the spread of the virus in schools.
 "When the child is sick or has fever, parents must keep them at home and observe the spike in their symptoms.
-Keeping sick children at home prevents the infection from spreading in the school environment during the flu season," he highlighted.
+Keeping sick children at home prevents the infection from spreading in the school environment during the flu season," he added.

 ALSO READ: